atsis98/academic-kickstart/content/project/Laparoscopy/index.md

 Once the outer sleeve was added onto the design, I extracted a fluid domain from it, which would serve as the geometry for all the fluid simulations we were going to do.
 Importing it into ANSYS, we spent a couple of weeks conducting mesh-independent studies to select one final mesh.

-Then, with the two models and the final mesh, we simulated the process of the apparatus sucking the blood out of the operating area, by giving the appropriate pressure differences.
-The resulting depictions of the flow physics were interesting, to say the least, and make up the crux of a couple of research papers that are being written right now.
+Then, with the two models and the final mesh, we simulated the apparatus's apparatus sucking the blood out of the operating area by giving the appropriate pressure differences.
+The resulting depictions of the flow physics were interesting, to say the least, and make up the crux of a couple of research papers being written right now.

 ## <b>Part 3: Multiphase Simulations</b>

-The part I am currently working on, apart from writing a few papers detailing our research, is multiphase simulations.
+Apart from writing a few papers detailing our research, I am currently working on multiphase simulations.
 So what exactly does multiphase flow mean?
 It refers to the flow of two or more fluid phases through the same medium.
-In this case, for CO2 insufflation, CO2 and air make up the two phases that flow through the outer sleeve.
+In this case, CO2 and air make up the two phases that flow through the outer sleeve.
 Therefore, the modeling of this situation on ANSYS is much more complex.
 To reduce a degree of complexity, the inlet was divided into two fractions, according to the respective volume fraction of the two elements, and then simulated in Fluent.
 These are very computationally intensive simulations, which in ordinary speak means that they take a lot of time.
 For the next month or so, I will be working on this.
 Stay tuned for further updates, and you just might be rewarded with more details for your patience.

 ## <b>Conclusion</b>

 I have been working on this project since the beginning of the year.
 Although this is a new area of research, having never ventured to the biomechanical side of my degree, it caught my interest in my initial conversations with Prof. Murthy when I approached him for a project back in November last year.
 Although most of my research work has been related to topics that come under the banner of Aerospace Engineering, I am glad I took up a topic that was on a different segment of the broad Mechanical umbrella.
 In addition to giving me insights into the design and simulation of a practical problem, this project honed my research methodology, especially with respect to the iterative nature of the process and the hard work involved in sowing the seeds that will eventually blossom into tangible branches of knowledge.

-I am deeply grateful to have the opportunity to have worked for an extended period of time on this project, and I believe that my skillset is much improved because of this.
+I am deeply grateful to have the opportunity to have worked for an extended period on this project, and I believe that my skillset is much improved because of this.
 Carrying this forward, I shall complete the rest of my tenure with the same enthusiasm for learning with which I began this journey.